Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: The Leggett–Garg framework

 We also note that the four LG3 quantities may be written as

-from which we see that the LG3s describe a quasi-probability distribution for \textit{changes of sign}.
+from which we see that, when non-negative, the LG3s describe a probability distribution for \textit{changes of sign}.
+Eqs. \ref{L1 B}–\ref{L4 B} are, respectively, the probabilities for zero or two sign changes and the two different possibilities for a single sign change.

-This means that if the LG3s are satisfied but the LG2s are not, then even though MR is violated for the full data set, it can still be satisfied for the data subset consisting of the sign-change variables $\chi_{1}=s_1 s_2$ and $\chi_{2}=s_2 s_3$, which are $\pm 1$ depending on whether or not the sign of $Q$ has flipped between measurement times.
-This is a point we will make extensive use of in Section \ref{Assessing UP}, where we are interested in the sign-change probabilities as a quantification of uniform precession.
+This means that if the LG3s are satisfied but the LG2s are not, then even though MR is violated for the full data set, it can still be satisfied for the data subset of the sign-change variables $\chi_{1}=s_1 s_2$ and $\chi_{2}=s_2 s_3$, which are $\pm 1$ depending on whether or not the sign of $Q$ has flipped between measurement times.
+We will make extensive use of this in Section \ref{Assessing UP}, where we are only interested in the sign-change probabilities as a quantification of uniform precession.

 Violations of the LGIs have been observed experimentally in a myriad of physical systems, such as superconducting qubits \cite{palacios-laloy_experimental_2010,PhysRevLett.111.090506}, nuclear spins \cite{athalye_investigation_2011, Souza_2011, PhysRevA.87.052102}, millimetre-scale crystals \cite{crystals}, photons \cite{Goggin_2011}, and (recently) neutron interferometry \cite{kreuzgruber_violation_2024,PhysRevA.103.032218}.
 The Leggett–Garg inequalities also have far-reaching applications to other fields \cite{quantum_computation, quantum_info_processing,PhysRevA.106.012214,wilde_could_2009, Li_2012}.
 A more exhaustive account of the experimental tests of macrorealism to date is provided in the extensive review articles Refs. \cite{Emary_2013,Vitagliano_2023}.